Drug Discovery 2026

 How to submit a poster

 Thank you for agreeing to share your poster with us at Drug Discovery 2026.
 Your contribution is greatly appreciated by ELRIG and all the attendees of the event.
-The next stage is to upload your title and abstract, the poster panel will review your poster for general display and you will receive an email advising if you have been successful.

 PLEASE NOTE: Only one poster can be submitted per delegate, we only need your title and abstract, you do not need to upload your PDF and only Early Career Posters will be considered for a flash presentation at this event.